-The thickness of a surfboard is a key factor since the board will be sliding down the wave.
-The longer the board – the thicker it has to be in order to maintain its overall strength and sturdiness.
+The thickness of a surfboard is a critical factor since the board will be sliding down the wave.
+The longer the board – the thicker it has to be to maintain its overall strength and sturdiness.
 Thickness is measured from the widest part of the board on the rails.
-In ideal, the thicker board has better float but will be harder to duck-dive under the waves.
+In ideal, the thicker board has better float but will be harder to duck dive under the waves.

 Which is the Best Surfboard For A Beginner Surfer

 As a snowboarder, you are on a solid mountain sliding on snow, or a skateboarder skating on concrete.
-Well – as a surfer you have to stand up on moving water!
+Well – as a surfer, you have to stand up on moving water!
 It is easy to start surfing and getting to know the basics on a long foam board.
-It is always better to start surfing on a board that’s large in size.
-The touch of balance is completely different since the moving and unpredictable shape of the wave behind and under your feet.
+It is always better to start surfing on a large board.
+The touch of balance is entirely different since the moving and unpredictable shape of the wave behind and under your feet.
 The long and wide soft board will forgive on beginners mistake and won’t hurt you as bad as the fiberglass board will.
 There’s going to be many wipe-outs guaranteed.